 We went the first week of February (Feb 1-7) and it. was.
 AWESOME.

-The longest line we waited in was maybe 30 minutes (the Dumbo ride at Disney, and the Radiator Springs ride at California Adventure).
+The longest line we waited in was maybe 30 minutes (the Dumbo ride at Disneyland, and the Radiator Springs ride at California Adventure).
 Most were more 10-15 on average.
 It was FRIGGIN FANTASTIC!
 It allowed us to take our time, enjoy long lunches, shows, and parades, while still being able to ride everything we wanted to ride at least once.